 The most famous and frequented ones in the region are Beynac and Castelnaud (15 km).

 A special recommendation is to go viewing the beautiful gardens of the castle of Marqueyssac, located very close to Beynac et Cazenac on the river.
 It is a beautiful location with stunning views and a must do luncheon in the castle gardens.

-You will find hundreds more castles open to the public if you browse the website.
+You will find plenty more castles open to the public if you browse the websites.